AlexBuildsLTS/FinancialAppNorth/README.md

 Connecting a user with an accounting professional is a secure and managed process with two distinct pathways:

 * **1. Administrator-Led Assignment**:
     1. An `Administrator` navigates to the User Management section in the `Admin Panel`.
     2. They select a `Member` or `Premium Member` user to edit.
     3. Using a searchable dropdown of all registered CPAs, they assign a professional to the user.
     4. The connection is established instantly.

 * **2. User-Initiated Request**:
     1. A `Member` or `Premium Member` navigates to the "Find an Accountant" section in their `Settings`.
     2. They browse or search a public list of available CPAs.
     3. The user clicks "Request Connection," which sends a secure notification to the CPA.
     4. The request appears in the CPA's `Clients` dashboard as "Pending."
     5. The CPA can then review the request and **Accept** or **Decline** it.
 The user is notified of the outcome.

 ---

-## Technical Architecture

 * **Frontend**: React Native & Expo (SDK 53) with TypeScript.
 Navigation is handled by **Expo Router** for a file-based, native-like routing experience.
 * **Backend**: **Supabase** was chosen for its integrated suite of tools.
 We utilize its PostgreSQL database, Auth (with RLS), Realtime capabilities for live data synchronization, and Edge Functions for serverless logic.